Free Standalone Flash Video (FLV) Players

 - GNASH - GNU Flash Movie Player (Windows, Linux, FreeBSD, OpenBSD, etc)

 GNASH is a standalone player, licensed under the GNU General Public License, that allows you to play flash movies.
-Unlike most of the other movie players, it does not use any proprietary code (like Adobe's Flash implementation),
+Unlike some of the other movie players, it does not use Adobe's proprietary code, but implements its own Flash player from scratch.
+It has many SWF v7 features and handles streaming video.
+Supported systems include Windows, numerous Linux distributions such as Debian and Ubuntu, BSD systems like FreeBSD and OpenBSD, etc. Source code is provided.

 - Swiff Player (Windows)